myselfswastikmishra/TechTribe-final/README.md

 -   `src/ai/`: Contains the Genkit AI logic.
     -   `flows/chapter-application-flow.ts`: The backend logic for the university chapter application form.

+-   `src/lib/`: Contains shared utilities and data.
+    -   `portfolio-data.ts`: The central source for all portfolio projects and testimonials.

 -   `package.json`: Lists all project dependencies and custom `npm` scripts.
 -   `netlify.toml`: Configuration file for deploying to Netlify.